-I recently attended a webinar which advertised that the speaker is an expert in dealing with workplace toxicity.
+I recently attended a webinar that advertised that the speaker is an expert in workplace toxicity.
 I was so looking forward to the webinar to listen to the speaker’s perspectives and research.
 I was all ears and ready to take notes.
 The webinar started with an introduction from the host and then the speaker.
 An anecdotal example was used by the speaker to elaborate on the circumstances of how workplace toxicity can take place.
-The focus of the story was how communication could create opportunities for toxicity in the workplace to happen.
+The story’s focus was how communication could create opportunities for toxicity in the workplace to happen.

-I went back to look at the webinar description for the session and the speaker’s profile and think to myself that I might have registered for a wrong webinar.
-The speaker was supposed to have done years of research in this area, but all I heard were anecdotal evidence.
-There were questions I wanted answers to such as, “How can communication cause workplace toxicity?”, “What is the relationship between workplace toxicity and brain activity?”
+I went back to look at the webinar description for the session and the speaker’s profile and thought to myself that I might have registered for the wrong webinar.
+The speaker was supposed to have done years of research in this area, but I heard anecdotal evidence.
+There were questions I wanted answers to, such as, “How can communication cause workplace toxicity?”, “What is the relationship between workplace toxicity and brain activity?”

 Sadly, the webinar, to me, did not satisfy my expectations.
 Perhaps I need to lower my expectations when I sign up for any other webinar.
 However, one question remains – “Is it right to call yourself an expert when what you shared did not demonstrate any expertise at all?”